-Many business owners systemise their production and delivery, using MacDonald’s as the poster boy, but very few understand the concept of systemising your marketing function.
+Many business owners systemise their production and delivery, using McDonald’s as the poster child, but very few understand the concept of systemising your marketing function.
 Those few who understand and practice this concept, are the ones who experience consistent growth in customers and their business.

 At the core of systemising your marketing, is what is known as the marketing funnel.
 So let’s talk about what a marketing funnel is, and how it can help your business.

 A marketing funnel, in general terms, is a process that involves your potential customers who move from their first awareness of your company or brand through all of the important steps that will essentially get them to buy your product or service.